scottr711/hello-world/README.md

 # hello-world
 I am a noob.
-Testing this to lean coding.
+Testing this to learn some stuff and things.